spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 ### Scale Down Behavior

-- When scale down of a node is expected, Ocean utilizes a configurable draining timeout of at least 300 seconds.
+- When scaling down a node is expected, Ocean utilizes a configurable draining timeout of at least 300 seconds.
 (This can be configured using the drainingTimeout parameter on the Ocean level).
 At this time, Ocean marks the node as unschedulable and evicts all pods running on the node.
   - Ocean spreads out the evictions instead of just deleting the pods all at once.
 All the pods that run on the nodes are spread across a 120 seconds period of time.
 For example, if there are 10 pods running on the nodes, one pod is evicted every 12 seconds.
   - If the eviction fails, Ocean has a retry mechanism that tries to evict the pods a few seconds later.
 If eviction still fails after one minute, Ocean forces deletion of the pod.
 - After the draining timeout has expired, Ocean terminates the node and removes any pods that were not successfully evicted.